Synonyms: UCB0107 , UCB 0107 , Antibody D

 In March 2019, the company completed a Phase 1 trial in 24 healthy Japanese men who received a single, unspecified dose of UCB0107 dosage or placebo.
 Endpoints were adverse events and pharmacokinetics.

-In December 2019, a Phase 1 study began to enroll 24 patients with progressive supranuclear palsy at 14 sites in Belgium, Germany, Spain, and the United Kingdom.
+In December 2019, a Phase 1 study began to enroll 25 patients with progressive supranuclear palsy at 14 sites in Belgium, Germany, Spain, and the United Kingdom.
 Participants receive a predefined dose of UCB0107 or placebo for one year, with a four-month safety follow-up.
 The primary outcome is incidence of treatment-emergent adverse events.
-The study is expected to finish in November 2021; as of March 2021, no safety concerns had been seen (see Mar 2021 conferences news).
+The study is expected to finish in November 2021.
+As of March 2021, no safety concerns had been reported (see Mar 2021 conference news); the study finished in November 2021.
 An open-label extension began in November 2020, to run for up to five years.

 In July 2020, UCB announced a licensing agreement with Roche/Genentech to develop UCB0107 for Alzheimer’s disease.
 In the deal, UCB received $120 million and committed to conducting a proof-of-concept study in AD (press release).